Can you see the Northern Lights in Scotland? (2024/2025)

 The best times to view are generally between 9pm and 12am so be prepared to wait.
 There will be some incredible night skies and shooting stars to look at while you wait.

-It’s worth checking at any time though if it’s dark.
+It’s worth checking at any time though if it’s dark as they could appear any time after sunset.

 Be vigilant

-They don’t usually exhibit for long so you need to keep looking.
-A northern lights display could last only a few minutes.
-A good display may last for no longer than 15-30 minutes.
+The Northern Lights don’t usually last long so you need to keep looking as it could be for only a few minutes.
+A good show may last just 15-30 minutes.
 Displays could continue for several hours if you’re very lucky.

-This may sound obvious but if you’ve only seen them in stunning photos, you may not know that they don’t always look like that.
+This sounds obvious but if you’ve only seen them in stunning photos, you may not know that they don’t always look like that.

 The Northern Lights are created by the Earth’s spectra of gases and the height in the atmosphere where the collision of particles from the sun and the Earth’s gases takes place.

 Our naked eye can most easily see the green-yellow part of the spectrum where the sun emits most of it’s light.
-You’re most likely to see green but the they can also appear white/grey.
+You’re most likely to see green but they can also appear white/grey and even purple and red.
 If you’ve never seen them before and are looking on a cloudy night, you might not be sure what you’re seeing.

 We have seen them as wispy grey or white clouds, which can be easy to miss.
 It was only when they started moving in a strange way, we realised that they were actually the Northern Lights.